An ear exam is performed when a health care provider looks inside your ear using an instrument called an otoscope.

 Ear infections are a common problem, especially with small children.
 A dull or absent light reflex from the eardrum may be a sign of a middle ear infection or fluid.
 The eardrum may be red and bulging if there is an infection.
 Amber liquid or bubbles behind the eardrum are often seen if fluid collects in the middle ear.

 Not all ear problems can be detected by looking through an otoscope.
-Additional ear and hearing tests may be needed.
+Other ear and hearing tests may be needed.